oorestisime/oioannou/app/content/blog/cyprus-self-employed-vs-tld-2025.md

 ---
 title: "Self-Employed vs Limited Company in Cyprus (2025)"
 path: /self-employed-vs-ltd-cyprus-2025/
-date: "2025-05-20"
+date: 2025-05-20
 tags: ["Tax", "Cyprus", "self-employed", "ltd"]
 ---

-# Self-Employed vs Limited Company in Cyprus (2025)

-_Decision maths for first-time tech founders & freelancers_

 ## 1 Why compare right now?

-Whether you sell mobile apps to Berlin, build a SaaS for Limassol cafés, **or bill a local agency by the hour**, the Cyprus tax rules you face are identical.
+Whether you sell mobile apps to international audience, build a SaaS for Limassol cafés, or bill a local agency by the hour, the Cyprus tax rules you face are identical.
 Your only structural choice is:

 <div class="md-table">